Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 With two people working together to rebuild our relationship, there’s nothing that you cannot accomplish.
 Love means making mistakes, not being perfect all the time, and sometimes hurting each other, and yet forgiving, accepting, and continuing to love each other unconditionally no matter what.
 Only you and your partner can choose for yourselves whether this love is worth fighting for.

 Many couples are able to recover from infidelity and can develop a stronger relationship with more intimacy and closeness than ever before.
-What really matters is the commitment each of you have for healing the relationship, forgiving each other, and moving forward towards a happy and fulfilled future together.
+What really matters is the commitment each of you has for healing the relationship, forgiving each other, and moving forward towards a happy and fulfilled future together.

 Infidelity can be destructive and devastating to a relationship, but it doesn’t have to end it altogether.
 When two people take responsibility for their actions, communicate effectively about what happened, work to rebuild trust, are respectful and kind to each other, offer patience and a great deal of love to each other, anything is possible, especially a healthy, loving relationship and a happy future.